College Community Guide to COVID-19

 Will Commencement still take place?
 What about the EVVYs?

 The College has made the difficult decision to postpone the 2020 Commencement Exercises, but is committed to celebrating the Class of 2020 and its achievements.
-Planning is underway for a virtual ceremony, and the College is considering a fall date for an in-person gathering, once it is safe to do so.
+Planning is underway for a virtual ceremony, and the College is will hold an in-person gathering, once it is safe to do so.

 EVVYs advisors also have decided to cancel the in-person April 19 EVVYs Gala and the in-person May 8 EVVYs Award Show.
 Despite these cancellations, EVVY nominations will still be revealed on April 6.
 Advisors are evaluating alternative ways to announce the winners and are exploring different modalities to ensure co-curricular credit.